Commencement events are the congratulatory ceremonies hosted by university officials

 When and where do I pick-up my cap & gown?

-Graduates will receive a parking permit for Lots 13/14 prior to Commencement day.
+The university will mail a parking permit for Lots 13/14 to each graduate approximately

 Lots 13/14 are located just outside of Unitas Stadium.

 What do I need to know for the day of my ceremony?

 How do I ensure that my name is read correctly at the ceremony?

 You will have the option to create a name pronunciation profile in which you will

 have the chance to pre-record your name and include the proper pronunciation of your